'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KRDO

 • The country has averaged 1.3 million new shots of Covid-19 vaccines a day over the last week despite a snowstorm that temporarily closed some sites in the Northeast.
 That’s up from 1.1 million at one point last week, according to federal data, and moving toward President Joe Biden’s hope of 1.5 million per day.

 • Several mass-vaccination sites were set to open Friday.
-They include New York’s Yankee Stadium, serving eligible residents of the Bronx; San Francisco’s Moscone Center; and two sites in Maryland, including Six Flags America in Bowie.
+New York’s Yankee Stadium began serving eligible residents of the Bronx Friday morning.
+Others set to open include San Francisco’s Moscone Center and two sites in Maryland, including Six Flags America in Bowie.
+And National Football League Commissioner Roger Goodell has written to Biden, committing to use every team stadium as a mass vaccination site.

+• As soon as next week, pharmacies such as those at CVS, Walgreens, Walmart, Kroger and Publix will offer vaccines in select stores and states to people who are eligible.
+One million doses will be sent to about 6,500 pharmacies in the first phase of a federal program.

 • Johnson & Johnson officially asked the US Food and Drug Administration for an emergency use authorization of its one-dose Covid-19 vaccine Thursday.
 If approved, it would be the third vaccine in the US market, joining two-dose products from Pfizer/BioNtech and Moderna.